bpollner/uniset/README.md

 uniset_copyFilesToPackage(path)
 ```
 ### Some more explanations
-Now you can define functions **in dogPack** that can call the following functions from 'uniset':
+You can define functions **in dogPack** that can call the following three functions from 'uniset':
 * uniset::uniset_test(get("uev"))
 * uniset::uniset_updateSettings(get("uev))
 * uniset::uniset_autoUpS(get("uev"))